-- Bell-to-Bell Instruction - Extended Day (Math, Social Studies and Science) - Differentiated Instruction with a focus on math processes, math fluency and products - Team Teaching Common Core Math - Before/After-School Math, Social Studies and Science Tutoring - Project based Math, Social Studies and Science Instruction - Math Workshops - Higher Order Thinking Skills - Writing across content areas - Developing a science lab rotation for all students in K-4, to provide hands-on learning - Address how the school will determine if such needs have been met; and - Are consistent with, and are designed to implement, the state and local improvement plans, if any.
+- Bell-to-Bell Instruction - Extended Day (Reading, Math, Social Studies and Science) - Differentiated Instruction with a focus on math processes, math fluency and products - Team Teaching Math standards - Before/During/After-School Reading, Math, Social Studies and Science Tutoring - Project based Math, Social Studies and Science Instruction - Math Workshops - Higher Order Thinking Skills - Writing across content areas - Developing a science lab rotation for all students in K-4, to provide hands-on learning - Providing supplemental instructional paraprofessionals for core academic areas

+- Address how the school will determine if such needs have been met; and - Are consistent with, and are designed to implement, the state and local improvement plans, if any.

 Response: Once teachers have identified our at-risk students using test data, we provide supplemental support in all the core subjects.
-Teachers assess students at the beginning of the year using STAR Math and Reading.
-This data is used to create flexible small groups for instruction.
+Teachers assess students at the beginning of the year using STAR and GRASP Math and Reading.
+This data is used to create flexible small groups for instruction and intervention.
 Student progress is monitored monthly using the same assessment tools.
 The instructional program is adjusted as needed through the year.

 Students have various learning styles that impact their academic growth and performance.
-At risk [Tier 2 and Tier 3] students are targeted for additional pull-out instruction and/or after school tutorial as well as other supports to assist them in mastering basic, prerequisite, grade level skills to show academic growth.
-The needs of the students will be addressed by using small group instruction, differentiated instruction and one-to-one assistance by the teacher or tutor.
-Students can also receive Early

-Intervention Program (EIP) services.
+State and local funding will be utilized for at-risk [Tier 2 and Tier 3] students and Title I funding will be used for supplemental instruction/tutorial.
+At-risk students are targeted for additional pull-out instruction and/or after school tutorial as well as other supports to assist them in mastering basic, prerequisite, grade level skills to show academic growth.
+The needs of the students will be addressed by using small group direct instruction, differentiated instruction and one-to-one assistance by the teacher or tutor.
+Students can also receive Early Intervention Program (EIP) services.
 Park ES uses the strategies below to ensure that the needs of all students have been met.
 Documentation/data is maintained by classroom teachers for verification that the needs have been addressed and students' progress is monitored on a weekly/bi-weekly basis.

-- Standards and Essential Questions are posted, specific and explained to students - Reading lessons include the five components [phonics, phonemic awareness, vocabulary, comprehension and fluency].
-The Reading lesson will include the Guided Reading Model or Daily 5 framework.
+- Standards and Essential Questions are posted, clearly stated/introduced and explained to students - Reading lessons include the five components [phonics, phonemic awareness, vocabulary, comprehension and fluency].
+The Reading lesson will include the Guided Reading Model or the Daily 5 framework to facilitate instruction.
 All lessons will begin with an activator to connect standards to real-life applications.
 Lessons will include Rapid Review (fast-paced, spiral review). - Goals will be set by the teacher and student to determine mastery and benchmarks for achieving goals. - Students will understand that a standard states the purpose and direction the content is to take. - Teachers will identify elements that are part of the content standard, specific learning goals, level of rigor and scope of work - Lessons are rigorous and linked to real life.
 The importance of learning the standard/element will be communicated to the student. - Interdisciplinary approaches will be used to demonstrate connectivity

 A variety of assessment will be used including higher order questioning [synthesize, evaluate, summarize, compare, contrast, make inferences, draw conclusions] to check for understanding.
-Assessment may include: informal assessments, formative assessments, (GRASP, STAR, common assessments, unit test) and summative assessments (Georgia Milestones - spring, LEXIA, STAR).
+Assessment may include: informal assessments, formative assessments, (GRASP, STAR, common assessments, unit tests) and summative assessments (Georgia Milestones - spring, LEXIA, STAR).